If you are a fan of winter sports, you have to ski in Val di Sole, Trentino.

 Ski equipment (ski, boots, rackets and helmet) rental costs around €35 per day in any of the rental places in the Folgarida – Marilleva ski area.

 Getting to Val di Sole

-There are no airports in Trentino, so if you plan to ski in Val di Sole you have to fly to either Verona (the closest option), Venice (the best connected airport internationally) or Treviso (the one with most budget flights).
+There are no airports in Trentino, so for your Val di Sole ski trip you have to fly to either Verona (the closest option), Venice (the best connected airport internationally) or Treviso (the one with most budget flights).
 From there, you can take a combination of trains to get to Val di Sole, or rent a car.
 Here you can get a quote for a car rental.

 Where to stay and eat when skiing in Val di Sole

 Whether you decide to sleep in one of the many lovely villages or prefer staying right on the slopes, there are many good hotels and restaurants in Val di Sole.
 This is a selection of places to stay and eat, all approved by yours truly: